BUILTNYU/restaurantRecoSystem/README.md

 ### 5. Start the Program:

-To start the web services, run under main folder `python app.py`
+To start the web services, run under main folder `python app.py` or `python main.py`

 ## Descriptions